Reset the global financing agenda to ensure digital childhoods are safe, inclusive and empowering

 Technology is fast-moving but

-digital safety is lacking behind
+online child safety is lacking behind

 The scale and complexity of digital risks and harms to children and young people have far outpaced the resources available to combat them, leaving millions of children exposed, unsupported, and unheard.
 Failure to invest now not only endangers individual children but also undermines the collective social and economic progress of communities and nations.